 Cork Craftsmanship: Discovering Alentejo’s Sustainable Treasure

-What makes this craft tradition so special is the incredible patience involved.
-Cork oak trees aren’t harvested until they’re 25 years old, then the bark is stripped by hand every nine years without harming the tree.
-These gentle giants can produce cork for over 200 years.
+After that, the bark is stripped by hand every nine years without harming the tree at all.
+These gentle giants can produce premium cork for over 200 years.

 Your Authentic Experience